short-d/short/README.md

    variables, exposed ports, useful file locations and container parameters.
 2. You may merge the Pull Request in once you have the sign-off of code owner, or if you do not have permission to do that, you may request the code owner to merge it for you.

+### Code of Conduct
+- Using welcoming and inclusive language
+- Being respectful of differing viewpoints and experiences
+- Gracefully accepting constructive criticism
+- Focusing on what is best for the community
+- Showing empathy towards other community members

 ## Author
 Harry Liu - [byliuyang](https://github.com/byliuyang)